sreitich/sreitich.github.io/_posts/2025-05-07-gas-communicating-client-info.markdown

 header:
     teaser: /assets/images/per-post/gas-communicating-client-info/teaser.png
 author: Meta
-last_modified_at: 2025-05-10
+last_modified_at: 2025-05-11
 ---

 This is a short tutorial explaining how to script gameplay abilities when you need data that's only available on clients, or when you want to use the client-side version of data instead of the server's.
 I see _a lot_ of people encounter this problem when working with GAS, and I can't find anything online that explains how to properly do it.

-This is a long-winded post, since I want to clearly explain all the networking technicalities.
-TL;DR version is available on [UE Learning](https://dev.epicgames.com/community/learning/tutorials/Gj56/unreal-engine-using-client-side-data-and-mitigating-latency-with-the-gameplay-abilities-system).
+This is an in-depth explanation of this script and its networking technicalities.
+If you just want the script and a summary, it can be found on [Unreal Engine's Learning site](https://dev.epicgames.com/community/learning/tutorials/Gj56/unreal-engine-using-client-side-data-and-mitigating-latency-with-the-gameplay-abilities-system).
 {: .notice--info}

 ## The Problem